njfamirm/blog/site/en/blog/learn-from-anthropic-project-vend.md

 - **[Function Calling / Tool Use](https://www.ibm.com/think/topics/tool-calling):** This is how modern LLMs connect to the outside world.
 It’s the ability that lets you give a model a "tool," like your inventory API or your email client, and allow it to use that tool to get things done.
 It’s the bridge between the AI’s brain and real-world action.
 - **[Task Decomposition](https://www.amazon.science/blog/how-task-decomposition-and-smaller-llms-can-make-ai-more-affordable):** This is the skill of breaking a big, vague goal (like "make more money") into small, concrete sub-tasks ("1.
 Check current inventory.
 2. Find cheaper suppliers.
 3. Analyze competitor prices.").
 The AI Orchestrator is often in charge of this.
 - **[ReAct (Reason, Act)](https://research.google/blog/react-synergizing-reasoning-and-acting-in-language-models/):** A popular mental model for how an agent should operate.
 The model first **Reasons** about what it needs to do and which tool it should use, then it **Acts** by using the tool.
 It repeats this cycle until the job is done.
+- **[CoT (Chain of Thought)](https://research.google/blog/language-models-perform-reasoning-via-chain-of-thought/):** This is a technique where the model explains its reasoning step-by-step before taking action.
+It’s like having the AI talk through its thought process, which can help catch mistakes before they happen.

 ### Safety & Control

-- **AI Guardrails:** This is the "supervisor" or "protective layer" we talked about.
+- **AI Guardrails / Output Filtering:** This is the "supervisor" or "protective layer" we talked about.
 Guardrails are rules, filters, or even other AI models that check the primary LLM's output _before_ an action is taken.
-Their job is to prevent harmful, illogical, or just plain silly decisions.
+You've probably seen this in action when a chatbot starts writing a response, then suddenly clears it and says "I can't answer this question"—that's guardrails at work.
+Leading companies often use more specific terms like "AI Safety," "AI Alignment," or "Constitutional AI" when discussing these concepts in their research.
 - **Output Parsing and Validation:** This is a specific type of guardrail.
 It's a process that makes sure the model's output is in the correct format (e.g., proper JSON) and that the data inside makes sense (e.g., you can't order -5 wheels of cheese).
 - **[Constitutional AI:](https://www.anthropic.com/research/constitutional-ai-harmlessness-from-ai-feedback)** A concept pioneered by Anthropic itself.
 It involves giving the LLM a core "constitution"—a set of principles it must always follow.
 It's like building a moral compass directly into the agent to ensure its behavior stays aligned with its purpose.